ZachBeta/DOOM.rb/WORKLOGS.md

   - Applied Single Responsibility Principle throughout the codebase
 - [x] Updated cursor rules with project-specific guidelines for code quality and upcoming features
 - [x] Implemented self-healing cursor rules that evolve with the project
+- [x] Added collision detection with walls
+- [x] Implemented noclip mode to bypass collision detection (toggle with N key)
+- [x] Fixed collision detection bug with Vector objects

 ## In Progress
 - [ ] Improve logging to feed logs into cursor context while debugging - not too noisy tho, this will blow up the context window

 # Next
-- [ ] Add collision detection with walls
 - [ ] Implement texture mapping for walls
 - [ ] Add simple HUD elements
 - [ ] Create demo system for replaying gameplay (for testing)